You must establish an honors thesis or project committee no later than the twelfth week of the second semester of your junior year.

 You must give complete copies of this proposal to all committee members and the director of undergraduate studies by the end of the first semester.
 Following their review of the thesis or project proposal (and potential suggestions for revisions), the members of the honors thesis or project committee should sign the proposal form.

-- Submit the proposal and form to the graduate recorder by the 12th week of the fall semester of your senior year.
-A copy will be provided to the director of undergraduate studies.
+- Submit the proposal and form to director of undergraduate studies by the 12th week of the fall semester of your senior year.

 - Submit the Indiana University Folklore Archives donation form.